There are three distance learning programs:

 - English as a Second Language.

 The Adult Basic Education program serves learners under a ninth grade reading level.
-Academic curriculum used for this program is Skills to Make Adults Ready to Succeed (SMART) (reading grade level equivalent 4 – 7).
+Academic curriculum used for this program is Skills to Make Adults Ready to Succeed (SMART).
+Math SMART (grade level equivalent 4 – 6); Writing SMART (grade level equivalent 4 and above).

 Adult Secondary Education serves learners at a ninth grade level of reading or higher.
 Academic curriculum used for this program is GRASP (Giving Adults a Home Study Program) using either the traditional hard copy packet with the addition of online resources when appropriate or the Online HSE electronic packet model.